 Getting your website in compliance now is a big step, but you’re not completely off the hook.
 You’ll need to keep up with any changes to WCAG guidelines and always make sure your site is in step with the changing times.

-Make Sure Your Website Is ADA Compliant
+Make Sure Your Website Is ADA Accessible

 One of the biggest fears of business owners is getting sued.
 If your website isn’t ADA compliant, that fear can become a reality.